Leha-leha/Food-Recipe/README.md

 ## Description

-**Blanja Web** is a recipe sharing service that allowing visitors to upload and search through user-created recipes.
+**Recipes Food** is a recipe sharing service that allowing visitors to upload and search through user-created recipes.

 ## Features